openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 In the general case where the function :math:`\vect{h}` is non linear
-with respect to the parameter :math:`\vect{\theta}`, then the nonlinear least
+with respect to the parameter :math:`\vect{\theta}`, then the resolution
-squares method involves the solution of a least squares optimization algorithm.
+involves a non linear least squares optimization algorithm.
-Instead of directly minimizing the squared euclidian norm, most implementations
+Instead of directly minimizing the squared euclidian norm of the residuals,
-rely on the residual vector, which lead to an improved accuracy.
+most implementations rely on the residual vector, which lead to an improved accuracy.

 The difficulty in the nonlinear least squares is that, compared to the
-linear situation, the theory does not provide the gaussian distribution
+linear situation, the theory does not provide the distribution
 of :math:`\hat{\vect{\theta}}` anymore.

 There are two practical solutions to overcome this limitation.